EpinelPS/EpinelPS/README.md

 Private/local server for a 2d anime rpg game.
 The goal of this project is to replicate the functionality of the official server.
 Discord server: https://discord.gg/Ztt6Y9vQjF

 > [!CAUTION]
-> Please note that GitHub is the only official source for EpinelPS. **If you bought it from someone, you got scammed.**
+> Please note this GitHub repository (https://github.com/EpinelPS/EpinelPS/) is the only official source for EpinelPS. **If you bought it from someone, you got scammed.
+Do not download EpinelPS from other sources.**

 > [!WARNING]
 > This project is in an early state so many functions in the game do not work.
 It is recommended to download the latest build from GitHub actions.